freeCodeCamp/guide/src/pages/javascript/the-random-method/index.md

 ---
-title: JavaScript Random Method
+title: The Random Method
 ---
-## JavaScript Random Method
+## The Random Method

-This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/javascript/javascript-random-method/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.
+This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/javascript/the-random-method/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.